15 of the best books for women to read in 2023

 Read A Psalm for the Wild-Built if… you want to escape to a utopian future where tea is the solution for everything and you can just drop everything and wander into the wilderness when life gets too much.

-I feel like I recommend Becky Chambers’ writing in every post at the moment (and to everyone I meet offline)… so if you’re getting tired of reading this, I apologise.
+I feel like I recommend Becky Chambers’ writing to everyone, everywhere… so if you’re getting tired of reading this, I apologise.
 But also, she’s fantastic.

 This is the story of Sibling Dex, a non-binary tea monk who makes people’s lives better by travelling around in their bike-powered wagon and creating the perfect cup of tea for every situation.